You are now a fully road legal motorcycle rider. And from experience, now it’s time for the learning to really begin.

 Sure, you may think your motorcycle is a magnet for the opposite sex, or guaranteed to get the respect of every bloke pavement side.
 But it isn’t.

 In fact ride like a numpty and you’ll likely be met with muttered sentences beginning with the words “What a…”.
 Especially if you bin it racing a Saxo.

 The only person that wins on the public road is the one who gets to where they are going safely.

 Make that you.
 If you do fancy spinning the back tyre, or really putting that rev limiter to work there are a number of great track days out there.
-Even ones led by the fire service for some real advanced riding learnings.

 Or, if you can’t resist the daftness, then fun such as The Wheelie School are there to help you keep the hooligan stuff off the highstreet.

 I commute on my motorcycle, so a lot of the miles I do are on the same stretch of road.
 Except that same stretch of road is always different.